 The travel demand forecast for the sustainable transportation alternative has estimated increase of public transport mode share from the current levels of 49% to about 70%.
-The proposed Central Silk Board to K R Puram mass transit corridor is part of the overall plan of mass transit network proposed under sustainable mobility option by CMP.
+The proposed K R Puram-Airport transit corridor is part of the overall plan of mass transit network proposed under sustainable mobility option by CMP.
 The mode share expected to increase once all the corridors as envisaged in CMP are developed.
-The systems as metro and heavy Metro are capable of meeting the required travel demand for 2041, the comparative effect on the mode share is expected to be same.
+The systems as metro (through reduced headway to less than 3 min) and heavy Metro are capable of meeting the required travel demand for 2041, the comparative effect on the mode share is expected to be same.
 However, all other systems (BRT, Monorail and Metro lite) would be able to cater to less than 50% of the demand and hence, would not be able to contribute much in increasing the public transport ridership.
 This situation would further aggravate the congestion on roads.

-Scoring Criteria: The travel demand for 2041 for metro and heavy Metro systems offer same level of influence on the mode share in favour of Public Transport, while BRT, Monorail, Metrolitewould not contribute increasing public transport share to the desired levels of sustainable transportation.
+Scoring Criteria: The travel demand for 2041 for metro and heavy Metro systems offer same level of influence on the mode share in favour of Public Transport, while BRT, Monorail, Metrolite would not contribute increasing public transport share to the desired levels of sustainable transportation.